PKU-HMI-Lab/Hybrid-VLA/README.md

 ## ✨ News ✨

+- [2025/03/20] The training config and script is released now!🚀
 - [2025/03/13] HybridVLA is now live on arXiv!
 The pre-trained checkpoint on a large-scale robotic dataset has also been released.🚀

-## ✨ Coming soon ✨

-- The training config and code will be officially released as soon as possible!

 ## 📦 Installation